prabhatrsharma/TSF-BasicBankingSystem/README.md

 ## Description
 - This a Internship project by Sparks Foundation.
-- This project is built on HTML/CSS, Bootstrap, PHP and MySQL.
+- This project is built on CSS, PHP and MySQL.
-- Details of Customers are maintained as `Name`, `Email`, `Current_Balance` are fields.
+- Details of Customers are maintained as `Account_Number`, `Name`, `Email`, `Current_Balance` are fields.
 - Transaction is done through PDO, If some Error occured while Transaction changes made to table is Rollback(Reverted).

 ## First Time Installation
 - Clone the Repository.
-- Make sure you have installed XAMP on your computer.
+- Make sure you have installed XAMPP on your computer.
-- Copy this folder(Sparks-Foundation) to XAMPP installation Directory and then inside htdocs folder.
+- Copy this folder(TSF-BasicBankingSystem) to XAMPP installation Directory and then inside htdocs folder.

 ```
 For Example